patricia-gallardo/patricia-gallardo.github.io/_posts/2022-11-18-twitter_off_ramp.md

 2. Copy the url from the address bar
 3. On Twitter go to your profile
 4. Click on "Edit profile"
-5. Scroll down and put the link in your "Website" field
+5. Scroll down and put the link in your "Website" field (see note below)
 6. (Share this post so that others can do this too!)

+Note: if you don't want to use your "Website" field you can put your handle like this "@YOUR_HANDLE@social.vivaldi.net" (or the url) in your bio, location field, name or pinned tweet.

 ## Part 6